VeepZy/ivoxy/README.md

 -   Player sometimes doesn't autoplay when it should
 -   Progress bar bugs out when duration is too long
 -   Saving a song in the mix menu also plays it
+-   Title in the mix menu hides button when it's too long

 ## License